August 2007 Archives

 Britain's Foot-and-Mouth Disease

-The UK is struggling to contain their foot-and-mouth outbreak and understand its origin.
-The contagious disease infects cloven-hoofed animals like sheep, cattle, and pigs.
-In the last week two Surrey farms in UK have had to severely cull their cattle herds.
+The UK is struggling to contain the latest foot-and-mouth outbreak and to determine its origin.
+The contagious disease infects cloven-hoofed animals like sheep, cattle, and pigs, and in the last week two Surrey farms in UK have been forced to severely cull their cattle herds to try and contain infection by the disease.

 • "$8 million (Australian) per day cost in control and eradication costs alone (not taking into consideration the effects of the immediate loss of wool, meat and dairy product markets)."